agiani99/INNODATA2_trim_build/README.md

 ## batch protac mapper.py
-This script takes all chunks generated above and tries to identify the class (Warhead or E3binder) of fragments 1 and 3 to generated a mapped CSV file with a clever concatenation in one big files to be used in the builder app below.
+This script takes all chunks generated above and tries to identify the class (Warhead or E3binder) of fragments 1 and 3 to generated a mapped CSV file with a clever concatenation in one big files to be used in the builder app below. i uses evo_ecbd_von16.csv as reference and MACSS keys for

 ## protac_streamlit_app.py to build a user-defined virtual library of Protacs